basilhendroff/smallstep/README.md

 ## Usage
 Use Smallstep for complete certificate lifecycle managment on the local network (private PKI).
 It can manage private TLS/SSL certificates for internal workloads, devices and people.
 Smallstep supports the ACME protocol, single sign-on, one-time tokens, VM APIs, and other methods for automating certificates.

-This script enhances `step-certificates` environment and establishes some best practices as follows:
+This script enhances the SmallStep environment and establishes some best practices as follows:
-1. It runs the `step-certificates` package within a jail, but modifies the package behaviour:
+1. It runs the `step-certificates` package within a jail to enable the following behaviour:
-   - The modified rc script that's used sets up the environment to run `step-ca`, but does not attempt to initialise the Step CA.
+   - Modular operation - It uses a modified rc script to separate set up of the `step-ca` jail environment from initialisation of the Smallstep CA.
-   - The CA must be initialised and a password saved before `step-ca` can be enabled.
+   - Sequenced operation - The CA must be initialised and a password saved before `step-ca` can be enabled.
 This is handled by the rc `required_files` parameter.
-   - To make the use of low order port 443 possible, root:wheel are set as the owner:group of `step-ca`.
+   - root:wheel are set as the owner:group of `step-ca` to allow the use of low order port 443.
+   - It uses the local trust store of the jail rather than the TrueNAS systemwide trust store.
-2. Sets up the STEPPATH enviromental variable in th jail shell.
+2. Sets up the STEPPATH enviromental variable in the jail shell.
 3. Stores public certificates, private keys and other assets outside the jail.

 ### Prerequisites